Aster DM Healthcare unveils game changing projects set to redefine the future of healthcare for people of UAE

 - Revealed plans to launch the first and only private organ transplant centre in Sharjah and Northern Emirates, an Advanced Robotic Rehabilitation Centre in Dubai, Thrive by myAster, advanced HIS, along with AI and robotic systems

-Dubai, UAE – In alignment with Dubai Economic Agenda (D33), Aster DM Healthcare revealed game changing projects in the pipeline, worth an investment of AED 1 billion, aimed at making worldclass healthcare locally available in the UAE and redefining the future of healthcare access for the people of the country.
+Dubai, United Arab Emirates: In alignment with Dubai Economic Agenda (D33), Aster DM Healthcare revealed game changing projects in the pipeline, worth an investment of AED 1 billion, aimed at making worldclass healthcare locally available in the UAE and redefining the future of healthcare access for the people of the country.

 One of the largest and fastest-growing integrated healthcare providers in the GCC, Aster DM Healthcare’s robust integrated healthcare model today includes 15 hospitals, 126 clinics, and 338 pharmacies in the Middle East, serving all segments of society with a strong focus on providing quality care.
 Supported by myAster – region’s leading omnichannel healthcare app, the group is scaling its footprint to serve 75 million people annually over the next five years, up from the current 17.6 million people.
 In addition to UAE, the company is expanding its footprint in the Kingdom of Saudi Arabia through a committed investment of USD 250 million across hospitals, clinics, pharmacies and digital health.